JoSs7/Materialize_Carousel/README.md

 # Materialize_Carousel
-Materialize CSS Carousel with controllers, image array, depth and time interval.
+Materialize CSS Carousel with controllers and depth.